Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 When the list of objects is too large to be read and cached globally, you can define a service operation that takes some contextual parameters and returns the relevant subset of those objects, which you can then cache locally for the current context.

-To set up such a local cache you can define a cache loader that extends from the `LocalLookupCacheLoader`, which maintains a dictionary of named `Parameters` with their values for your service call.
+To set up such a local cache, you can define a cache loader that extends from the `LocalLookupCacheLoader`, which maintains a dictionary of named `Parameters` with their values for your service call.

 For example, if you have a large table of addresses for various business entities, and you want to load a local cache of addresses for a specific business entity, then you can define a `BusinessEntityAddressCacheLoader` as follows.